Shikarinzikato/a-ha-fandom/README.md

 Test has been conducted using Google Chrome, Opera GX.
 Testing different devices and screen resolutions has been conducted using Google Chrome DevTools.

-Listed are issues, that either still need a fix or .
+Listed are issues, that either still need a fix or have been solved.

-1. Top menu disappears even though its fixed.
- - Solution: Had to use z-index to keep the menu on top of all sections and elements, value set to 20
-2. Data sent from contact form was not correct when tested towards a form-dump site (https://jkorpela.fi/cgi-bin/echo.cgi).
- - Solution: The name attribute in the input tags were not correct.
-3. Text alignment in input fields were not correct and it differed between Safari and Chrome.
- - Solution: Corrected by adding text-alignment in style.css.
-4. Hero-Header image fades out in different resolutions and looks bad.
+1. Font-size calc adjusted to make font even more readably, heavy focus on older people, for ease of readability.
+ - Solution: increased and in some cases reduced em to vw ratio for font-size calc (Nav, Dropdown, p, figcaptions, footer, etc all have different font-size calc to maintain some design flow)
+2. Some Images appeared pixelated when stretched across different screen sizes
- - Solution: Created three versions of the Hero-Header image that changes depending on resolution.
+ - Solution: Max-width attribute instead of vw solved the problem.
-5. When tested in Lighthouse the website received a low score on performance, 72.
-The reason for this was that some images did not contain proper attributes for width and height.
- - Solution: Added values for height and width to images and score increased to 98
-6. Poor performance on smaller screens.
-About Us and 2022 Events sections did not place them selfs properly.
+3. Poor performance on screens with a width smaller than 363px.
- - Solution: Solved this by using media queries and now the elements are displayed as they should.
+ - Solution: Solved this by using media queries and now the elements like navbar fit into their boxes without overflowing and disrupting the intended design and are now shown appropriately.
-7. Menu not properly aligned with header on small screens and it gets cropped and divided.
- - Solution: Added new values in the existing media queries.
-8. Menu still gets cropped on screens with resolutions below 320px.
-It looks good using Google DevTools but not on a physical device
- - Solution: Solved 20220325 - Removed from Unfixed bugs.
-Changed View Port Width on fonts in menu.
-9. Images in the 2022 Events section are slightly out of alignment on low resolution screens.
- - Solution: Solved 20220325 - Removed from Unfixed bugs.
-Changed View Port Width on fonts in menu.
-Changes to CSS under correct Media Query corrected this.

-Apart from these issues there have been several minor issues.
-The majority of these has been due to miss spelled tags, attributes and other misstakes.
-The first test in the W3C Validator pointed on 8 different things.
-6 of them were connected to the Iframe used to display the Map from Google in the Contact section.
-The errors were easily corrected.
+Apart from standard code issues there have been a lot of minor issues.
+The majority of these has been due to sections and articles missing headings, misuse of alt attributes for non-image elements, this I also fixed via use of ARIA-Labels like (aria-label, aria-labelledby).

 ### Validator Testing